adriangb/scikeras/docs/source/advanced.rst

 pass are not touched afterwards, which makes it possible to clone the wrapper instance, for example in a :py:class:`~sklearn.model_selection.GridSearchCV`.

-Only when the :py:func:`~scikeras.wrappers.KerasClassifier.fit` or :py:func:`~scikeras.wrappers.KerasRegressor.fit` method are called, are the different attributes of the wrapper, such as the ``model``, initialized.
+Only when the :py:func:`~scikeras.wrappers.BaseWrapper.fit` or :py:func:`~scikeras.wrappers.BaseWrapper.initialize` methods are called, are the different attributes of the wrapper, such as ``model_``, initialized.
 An initialized attribute's name always ends on an underscore; e.g., the initialized ``model`` is called ``model_``.
 (This is the same nomenclature as sklearn uses.)
 Therefore, you always know which